learn-co-students/module-4-code-challenge-round-3-sfo01-seng-ft-060120-attendance-tracker-1597162584/README.md

 ## Instructions

-For this project, you’ll be building out a React application that displays a list of student grades.
+For this project, you’ll be building out a React application that displays a list of student attendance per course.

 Part of what this code challenge is testing is your ability to follow given instructions.
 While you will have some freedom in how you implement the features, be sure to carefully read the directions and follow the steps in order to build the application. **It would be better to deliver 3 working and 2 not-working deliverables rather 5 half-working deliverables.**